SharePoint/sp-dev-docs/docs/spfx/supported-extensibility-platforms-overview.md

 ## Microsoft Viva Connections

 Microsoft Viva Connections, your gateway to modern engagement experiences is designed to keep everyone in your organization engaged and informed.
-Viva Connections entirely relies on SharePoint for it's customization and extensibility story.
+Viva Connections entirely relies on SharePoint for its customization and extensibility story.
 This includes both the Viva Connections desktop and mobile experiences.
 Both of these experiences rely on the SPFx for all customizations.

 Learn more about using SPFx on Viva Connections: [SPFx support for Viva Connections](viva/overview-viva-connections.md).